How do you say cheers in scotland

 “Lang may yer lum reek” A Scots expression wishing long life, specifically that one’s chimney may always have smoke, symbolizing continued prosperity and warmth in life.

-See also How do you say frites
+See also How do you say masa in english

 Understanding these expressions not only enhances the experience of participating in Scottish toasts but also fosters a deeper appreciation of the linguistic and cultural nuances that define this tradition.